mebobby2/MachineLearningBook/README.md

 #### Squaring
 Squaring the numbers is common practice because it makes large differences count for even more.
 This means an algorithm that is very close most of the time but far off occasionally will fare worse than an algorithm that is always somewhat close.
 This is often desired behavior, but there are situations in which making a big mistake is occasionally acceptable if accuracy is very high the rest of the time.
 When this is the case, you can modify the function to just add up the absolute values of the differences.

+#### Linear Relationship
+A relationship of direct proportionality that, when plotted on a graph, traces a straight line.
+In linear relationships, any given change in an independent variable will always produce a corresponding change in the dependent variable.
+For example, a linear relationship between production hours and output in a factory means that a 10 percent increase or decrease in hours will result in a 10 percent increase or decrease in the output.